WQMY: As a MyNetworkTV affiliate; conversion into a separate station

 On September 25, 2013, New Age Media announced that it would sell most of its stations, including WQMY and WOLF-TV, to the Sinclair Broadcast Group.
 On October 31, 2014, New Age Media requested the dismissal of its application to sell WQMY; the next day, Sinclair purchased the non-license assets of the stations it planned to buy from New Age Media and began operating them through a master service agreement.

 On May 8, 2017, Sinclair entered into an agreement to acquire Tribune Media, which had operated ABC affiliate WNEP-TV (channel 16) through a services agreement since 2014.
 It intended to keep WNEP, selling WOLF/WQMY/WSWB and eight other stations to Standard Media Group.
 The transaction was designated in July 2018 for hearing by an FCC administrative law judge, and Tribune moved to terminate the deal the next month.

+On May 28, 2025, Sinclair announced that it would acquire WQMY and WOLF outright.
+The sale was completed on August 1.
+On February 24, 2026, Sinclair announced that it would acquire WSWB outright, creating a triopoly with WOLF and WQMY.
+It requested a waiver of the ownership rules to facilitate this transaction.
+The sale was completed on May 1.

 Technical information

 Subchannels

 The station's digital signal is multiplexed: